benjamin-robertson/update_trusted_facts/REFERENCE.md

 ##### <a name="-update_trusted_facts--update_trusted_facts--pe_primary_server"></a>`pe_primary_server`

-Data type: `Stdlib::Fqdn`
+Data type: `Optional[Stdlib::Fqdn]`

 The Puppet Enterprise primary server in your PE installation you are running the plan from.
+Update_trusted_facts will automatically attempt to resolve the primary using the pe_status_check_role fact.
+Setting this parameter will override that behaviour.

 Default value: `undef`